MarharytaFilipovych/OINK/README.md

 **Why pig emojis?**
 *Answer*: BECAUSE I DECIDED TO CHOOSE PIGS AS A SOURCE OF INSPIRATION

+**What's the meat emoji (🥩) for?**
+*Answer*: It represents lambda expressions - meaty, compact functions!
+Just like how meat is a concentrated source of nutrition, lambdas are concentrated functions.

 **What's the purpose of Mood Lines?**
 *Answer*: Mood Lines provide a unique way to write inverse logic without explicit negation operators, making certain patterns more concise.

+**Can lambdas have multiple statements?**
+*Answer*: No!
+Lambdas in OINK can only have a single expression as their body.
+Use regular functions with `PIG` for multi-statement logic.

 **Can I nest conditionals?**
 *Answer*: Yes!
 You can nest any control structures, but do not forget about placing them within 🐖🐖🐖 blocks.